alensiljak/gnucash-portfolio/README.md

 ### First-Time Setup

 - Config:
-  In order to run the scripts, copy `config/settings.json.template` into `config/settings.json` and customize the settings by editing the file or through the web interface.
+  In order to run the app, copy `config/settings.json.template` into `config/settings.json`.
+The options can be customized via the Settings link in the web app.
-- Register the library with ```pip install -e <path to>/gnucash-portfolio``` root directory.

 ### Execution

-All the functionality will be provided through a web UI.
-There are still parts of code that are not exposed through the web interface, though.
+All the functionality is provided through a web UI.
 To run, simply run the app with Python.
+Running

+`py app`

-I.e. `py app` from the root folder.
+from the root folder will do.

 There are several ways to run the web app:

-1. Run `py app` directly
+1. Run `py app` directly,
-2. Run a task from VS Code
+2. Run the "run" task from VS Code,
-3. Run "run.py run" (This script was created so that the app could be debugged with Python extension for Visual Studio Code)
+3. Run "run.py run" (This script was created so that the app could be debugged with Python extension for Visual Studio Code).

 ## Testing

 See `tests` directory and documentation and tests there.
+Simply run

+`pytest`

-Simply run `pytest` to run all tests.
+to run all tests.

 ### Lint

 pylint can be used to check for errors.
 You can check the code by doing the following:

-- run `utils\lint_app.cmd` from project root directory
+- run `utils\lint_app.cmd` from project root directory,
-- run lint tasks from vscode
+- run lint tasks from vscode,
-- run `pylint app/` to run lint on the web app
+- run `pylint app/` to run lint on the web app,
-- run `pylint gnucash_portfolio` to check the library
+- run `pylint gnucash_portfolio` to check the library.

 Pay attention to the Error and Fatal lines.
 See utils/lint_app.cmd script for coloring output.